Janet Currie: Research

-Although Currie published several studies early in her career about collective bargaining in the public sector, she is best known for her work on the impact of poverty and government anti-poverty policies on the health and well-being of children over their life cycle.
+Currie is best known for her work on the impact of poverty and government anti-poverty policies on the health and well-being of children over their life cycle.
+She has written about early intervention programs, expansions of the Medicaid program, public housing, and food and nutrition programs.
 Beginning the early 1990s, she was one of the first economists to evaluate such programs from the point of view of the child.
-She has written about early intervention programs, expansions of Medicaid program, public housing and food and nutrition programs.
-In work with Duncan Thomas and Eliana Garces, she showed that children in Head Start made gains relative to their own siblings in terms of both test scores and longer-term measures of attainment.
+In work with Duncan Thomas and Eliana Garces, she showed that children in a public preschool program named Head Start made gains relative to their own siblings in terms of both test scores and longer-term measures of attainment.
 In work with Jonathan Gruber, she showed that expansions of public health insurance to low income women and children improved access to care and reduced infant mortality.
-Research on the effects of the safety net on American children is reviewed in her book, "The Invisible Safety Net."
-She also more recently has advocated for cash transfers, in conjunction with other safety nets, given their helpfulness in raising families out of poverty.
+Research on the effects of the safety net on American children is reviewed in her books: ″Welfare and the Wellbeing of Children″, and "The Invisible Safety Net."
+More recently, she has advocated for cash transfers, in conjunction with other safety net programs, given their helpfulness in raising families out of poverty.

-Currie has also investigated broader socioeconomic determinants of fetal and child health, including health care, child maltreatment, nutrition, environmental threats, maternal education, and smoking behaviors.
+Currie has investigated broader socioeconomic determinants of fetal and child health, including health care, child maltreatment, nutrition, environmental pollution, and maternal education.
 Her work showing that the adoption of EZ-Pass improved infant health in Pennsylvania and New Jersey received wide attention.
 Some of her work showing disparities in fetal exposure to pollution and their consequences is summarized in her 2011 Ely lecture to the American Economics Association.
 With Anna Aizer and Hannes Schwandt, she has shown that inequality in mortality is falling among U.S. children, at the same time that inequality in mortality among adults has been increasing, and attributed this improvement to the protective effect of safety net programs.
 Her work on health care has focused on differences in physician behavior as one of the key determinants in variation in the care both children and adults receive.
+Currie's work on child mental health shows that mental health is a stronger predictor of future outcomes than many common childhood physical health problems and that children's mental health is impacted by early life factors.

 Overall, her work shows that early childhood, including the fetal period, is of great importance for the development of children's productive capabilities (their 'human capital') and that programs targeting early childhood can be particularly effective in remediating childhood disadvantage.

-She is also a strong advocate for mental health, especially because it is strongly overlooked when compared to physical health.
-When looking at children who have mental health disabilities, when compared to some common physical disabilities, have a greater negative impact on the person in the future.
-Due to the fact that there are very rarely mental health disabilities that are easy to treat when compared to physical disabilities, her work looks into the effectiveness and cost-effectiveness of treating mental health disabilities in children.
+This work represents a departure from earlier work on collective bargaining in the public sector.

 Personal

-She is married to W. Bentley MacLeod, an economist at Columbia University, and together they have two children.
+She is married to W. Bentley MacLeod, Professor Emeritus of Economics at Columbia University, and together they have two children.